SamanthaxFoo/SamanthaxFoo/README.md

-- 👋 Hi, I’m @SamanthaxFoo
+- 👋 Hi there!
+I’m @SamanthaxFoo
 - 👀 Passionate abuot Data Analytics, FinTech and AI (& cute emojis!)
-- 🌱 I’m a freshman of the Singapore Management University, pursuing a Bachelor of Science in Information Systems
+- 🌱 A freshman of the Singapore Management University, pursuing a Bachelor of Science in Information Systems

 <!---